 1> set the plmn-IdentityList to include the list of EPLMNs stored by the UE (i.e. includes the RPLMN);

 1> set the measResultLastServCell to include the cell level RSRP, RSRQ and the available SINR, of the source PCell (in case HO failure) or PCell (in case RLF) based on the available SSB and CSI-RS measurements collected up to the moment the UE detected failure;

+1> if measRSSI-ReportConfig is configured for the frequency of the PCell (in case of RLF), set the measResultLastServCell-RSSI to the linear average of the available RSSI sample value(s) provided by lower layers for the frequency of the PCell (in case of RLF) up to the moment the UE detected the failure;

+Editor´s note: To discuss the case of HOF (as for the measResultLastServCell).

 1> if the SS/PBCH block-based measurement quantities are available: